In Québec, windstorms refer to winds that:

 Bring all the members of your family together in a safe location such as a basement, a bathroom, a corridor, a closet, or under a heavy piece of furniture.

 Do not use the elevator if you live in an apartment building.

 Leave your mobile home, as it could be swept away by the wind or tornado.

 If you are outdoors:

-- Take cover in a secure building with a sturdy roof that can withstand the force of wind and the weight of snow.
+Take cover in a secure building with a sturdy roof that can withstand the force of wind.

 The following places do not provide adequate shelter: